Navidvafaei/Blind-sefa/README.md

 samp=100;

 ```
-Then here We can calculate the average of key's rank for desired number!! here I calculate for 10 keys out of key_t number
+Then here We can calculate the average of key's rank for desired number!! here I calculate for 10 keys out of key_t number.

 ```
 for key_n=1:10